neethidinesh19-pixel/Sales-Forecast/README.md

-# 📊 Sales Forecast Prediction using MLOps
+#Sales Forecast Prediction using MLOps

-## 🔹 Project Overview
+## Project Overview
 This project implements an end-to-end MLOps pipeline to predict future sales revenue based on business inputs such as advertising spend, market trends, and sales pipeline strength.

 The system automates: